 When: All year round

-There are a handful of incredible coastal walks across the globe, and the Bondi to Maroubra walk is definitely among them.
-Following the cliff tops for six kilometres, you can set off, with just you and your backpack to see some of the most jaw-dropping vistas Sydney has to offer.
+There are a handful of incredible coastal walks across the globe, and the Bondi to Coogee walk is definitely among them.
+Following the coastal cliffs and beaches for six kilometres, you can set off, with just you and your backpack to see some of the most jaw-dropping vistas Sydney has to offer.
 Think sweeping panoramas, beautiful beaches, craggy cliffs, secluded bays, boutique shopping, great eating and drinking spots, cuppa-sipping cafes, beautiful parks and even some rock pools.

-With seven stunning beaches that make up the coastal walk, it helps to plan your peregrination.
+With seven stunning beaches that make up the coastal walk, it helps to plan ahead.
 Most of the beaches have sheltered areas for picnics, kids playgrounds, kiosks, toilets and change-rooms for the sandy struggle into your swimmers.
-For those who want to reward themselves with some sizzling hot snags, there are free electric barbecues at Tamarama, Bronte, Coogee and Maroubra.
+For those who want to reward themselves with some sizzling hot snags, go on a Sunday morning and stop off at any local Surf Club to join the Nippers (Surf Life Saving for Kids) - a must do if you plan to stay for a while with the family and enjoy a sausage sizzle.
+Or plan your own with free electric barbecues at Tamarama, Bronte, Coogee and Maroubra.

 Timing and Terrain

 The coastal walk is considered medium grade, and you can expect to encounter some steep gradients and staircases along the way.
-If you like to sit and ponder, there are some rest stops and seating as you go.
-Allow two hours for the Bondi to Coogee Beach segment, and then another hour and a half to Maroubra.
+If you like to sit and ponder, there are some beautfiul places to rest, take postcard pictures and many instagrammable spots.

 Back to Comfort

-When you’re ready to hang your hat and rest your weary feet, it’s so easy to get back to your choice of Sydney Lodges.
-Whether it’s the newly refurbished Avoca Lodge, the boutique heritage of High Cross Park Lodge and Randwick Lodge or the modern rooms at Perouse Lodge and The Blenheim Randwick, sit back with a glass of wine and scroll through your pics of the day.
+When you’re ready to hang your hat and rest your weary feet, it’s so easy to get back to your choice of Sydney Lodges at Randwick or Potts Point sit back with a glass of wine and scroll through your pics of the day.